 Too many controls can prevent people from working together and deepen silos.
 One of the main advantages of the Agile framework is changing direction quickly—that's not possible if teams have so much red tape that they are entrenched in their patterns.
 Instead, aim to structure teams in a way where they are encouraged to interact with each other to get the best results.

-Add more collaborative tools to keep teams engaged
+Prioritize collaborative tools to keep teams engaged

-Slack enables quick, seamless collaboration between employees and teams, whether they’re working together onsite or remotely.
+For example, Slack enables quick, seamless collaboration between employees and teams, whether they’re working together onsite or remotely.
 Prototyping tools make it easy for creative teams to quickly share and collaborate around edits without sending emails or losing track of versions.

 Place a heightened value on people